AlejandroCelayeta/react.celayeta/README.md

 ## Specialty books shop for developers

+It's my project !

+I make this develope for my React JS study on CoderHouse.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), for the cards and any buttons, and Material UI for the NavBar.
-Firebase for the database store.
+Also, i use Firebase for the database store, and Local Storage to save the data into the Cart.

+Special thanks to the Teacher Guillermo Fergnani and to Santiago Quipildor, my tutor.

+Bottom, you can find the dependencies needed to built this project.

+Thanks for read.me :)

+Alejandro Celayeta

 ## Available Scripts